 Step 1: Cleanse

-Wash your hair with a co-wash conditioner or a sulphate-free, low-poo shampoo.
-I use HairLust Hair Growth & Repair Shampoo for Curls, a Curly Girl Method approved product which gently cleanses my curls without stripping them.
+Wash your hair with a co-wash conditioner or a sulfate-free, low-poo shampoo.
+I use Hairlust Curl Crush™ Shampoo and Curl Crush™ Co-Wash interchangeably.
+Both are Curly Girl Method approved products that gently cleanse my curls without stripping them.
 Massage your scalp for at least one minute before rinsing.
-I love using a Scalp Massage Brush for this part!
+I love using a Scalp Delight™ Scalp Massage Brush for this part!
 With soft bristles, a Scalp Massage Brush makes cleansing curls so easy and it feels amazing.
 Then rinse out, allowing the suds to wash over the rest of your hair.

 Step 2: Condition & Detangle